paymill/paymill-example-php-subscriptions/README.md

   $this->request->delete( $preAuth );
 }
 ```
-Here it is very important to note that the amount and the currency should be the same as this used in the JavaScript call.
+Here it's very important to note that the amount and the currency should be the same as this used in the JavaScript call.
 We need to make the validation in order to activate the payment object, which can be used for future transactions.

 **Dealing with subscriptions**

 Now comes the interesting part.
 The customer has an account in our local database.
-He also is stored on PAYMILL's server with one or more credit cards.
+This acount is also stored on PAYMILL's server with one or more credit cards.
 To create a subscription we use again the PAYMILL PHP wrapper.
 Creating subscription looks like this snippet from Subscription's create method:

 ```php
 $subscription = new \Paymill\Models\Request\Subscription();